 One of the hallmarks of a free society is authentic diversity, consisting of a broad range of robust associations with differing and conflicting beliefs.
-In a free society with authentic diversity, a myriad of private institutions are formed on the basis of culture, ethnicity, religion, gender, political belief, and many other factors which recognize and affirm individual and group identity.
+In a free society, authentic diversity facilitates the formation of a myriad of private institutions based on culture, ethnicity, religion, gender, political belief, and many other factors which recognize and affirm individual and group identity.

-True tolerance does not consist of using "diversity" as a slogan, or using "diversity" as a basis for censoring public disagreement.
+True tolerance does not consist of using "diversity" as a slogan to attack authentic diversity, or to censor disagreement.
 Rather, true tolerance means actually accepting the authentic diversity expressed by a wide range of different associations.

-In a free society, nobody is compelled to join, or agree with the beliefs of, a voluntary association, be it TWU or any other private institution.
-The individual's freedom to reject the beliefs and practices of voluntary associations does not conflict with an association's freedom to develop, teach and practice its own beliefs.
+In a free society, nobody is compelled to join, or comply with the beliefs of, a voluntary association, be it TWU or any other private institution.
+The individual's freedom to reject the beliefs, practices and standards of voluntary associations does not conflict with an association's freedom to develop, teach and practice its own beliefs.

-Freedom of association is rendered meaningless if private institutions cannot define and live out their own mission and purpose because those in power require (as a condition of recognizing its graduates' qualifications to practice a profession) the institution to accept as members people who disagree with that mission and purpose.
+Freedom of association is rendered meaningless if private institutions cannot define and live out their own mission and purpose because those in power require the institutions (as a condition of recognizing its graduates' qualifications to practice a profession) to accept as members people who disagree with that mission and purpose.
+Those who reject a private association's beliefs and practices are protected by not being required to join it.